 Paying tithes will not save a person-everyone must be born again to be saved.
 But paying tithes will reap a blessing.
 Genuine Christian not only pay tithes, but they willingly pay tithes.

 So let us keep all this in mind and do as God commands us to do!
 Amen!

 And the end of the matter is, Fear God, and do exactly what He tells you to do.

-Tithes & offerings are under the control of Tree of Life Church and are designated as general funds and can be used for any purpose as the church determines in accordance with the IRS regulations under Section 1702 (c) (2) of the Internal Revenue Code.
+Tithes & offerings are under the control of Francisco J Valenzuela Ministries-Tree of Life and are designated as general funds and can be used for any purpose as the church determines in accordance with the IRS regulations under Section 1702 (c) (2) of the Internal Revenue Code.
 Using this online giving page constitutes your agreement to relinquish control in accordance with this IRS regulation.